mitakash/ajna-keeper/production_setup_guide.md

 const config: KeeperConfig = {
   // NO keeperTaker or keeperTakerFactory needed

-  // ADD: For LP reward swaps only (no contracts needed)
+  // ADD: For LP reward swaps only (no contracts needed for Uniswap V3/SushiSwap)
   universalRouterOverrides: {
     // ...
 Uniswap configuration for LP rewards
+  },
+  sushiswapRouterOverrides: {
+    // ...
+SushiSwap configuration for LP rewards
   },

   pools: [{